PushPushGo logo PushPushGo push service GDPR compliant

 As a business, you not only stand to lose your intellectual property, money, and personal data of employees and customers, a data breach can also do a lot of damage to your reputation.

 When you’re looking to establish and grow your business it can be easy to neglect security — from hiring new employees to signing up for new software, there are plenty of opportunities for significant breaches though.
-And in 2021 many businesses are now working remotely for the foreseeable future, which means there are even more security risks that need to be considered
+And in 2021 many businesses are now working remotely for the foreseeable future, which means there are even more security risks that need to be considered.

 In this article, we’ve outlined five cybersecurity tips that every small business needs to follow this year: